veertuinc/anka-docs/plugins-and-integrations/controller-+-registry/jenkins.md

 ## Release Notes

+*NOTE: New Releases will now be published on [GitHub](https://github.com/jenkinsci/anka-build-plugin/releases).*

 ### 2.13.1 - July 31st, 2025

 - **Improvement:** Support for group name (instead of UUID) in the config.xml to support easier and flexible configuration [Github Issue](https://github.com/jenkinsci/anka-build-plugin/issues/50).